Hayoung-Zoe-Kim/Instacart_Customer_Behavior_Analysis/README.md

 ## ⭐️ How to apply to Business Strategies
-**1. Personalized Promotions**

-For Cluster 0, introduce loyalty rewards on fruits and yogurt, and for Cluster 3, offer vegetable bundle deals with complementary health products.
+**1. Personalized Promotions**: For Cluster 0, introduce loyalty rewards on fruits and yogurt, and for Cluster 3, offer vegetable bundle deals with complementary health products.

-**2. Targeted Product Placement**

-For Cluster 2, strategically place baby essentials for easy access and expedite shopping with a 'Family Shopping' lane.
+**2. Targeted Product Placement**: For Cluster 2, strategically place baby essentials for easy access and expedite shopping with a 'Family Shopping' lane.

-**3. Cross-Selling Opportunities**

-Suggest complementary items like granola with yogurt for Clusters 0 and 3 during checkout for effective cross-selling.
+**3. Cross-Selling Opportunities**: Suggest complementary items like granola with yogurt for Clusters 0 and 3 during checkout for effective cross-selling.

-**4. Store Layout Optimization**

-Reorganize the store to cluster top-purchased produce for Clusters 0 and 3, streamlining their shopping experience.
+**4. Store Layout Optimization**: Reorganize the store to cluster top-purchased produce for Clusters 0 and 3, streamlining their shopping experience.

-**5. Demand Forecasting and Inventory Management**

-Analyze purchase pair frequencies across all clusters to inform inventory management and reduce stockouts.
+**5. Demand Forecasting and Inventory Management**: Analyze purchase pair frequencies across all clusters to inform inventory management and reduce stockouts.

-**6. Time-Based Marketing**

-Offer morning specials on baby products for early shoppers in Cluster 2 to capture the peak shopping times.
+**6. Time-Based Marketing**: Offer morning specials on baby products for early shoppers in Cluster 2 to capture the peak shopping times.